culibraries/documentation/docs/pages/markdown-guide.md

 1. The number 1 then a period and a space (1. ) is used to create a numbered list.
 Each section of the list needs the 1.
 Some editors, such as Visual Studio will automatically number each selection.

-1. App level markups are done with an accent a grave ``` on either side of the word(s) to be highlighted
+1. App level markups are done with an back tick ``` on either side of the word(s) to be highlighted

 `Apps`